Change

 Reserves Information

 The Reserve collection is located behind the circulation desk.
-The collection includes only required course materials for current Fort Worth on-campus courses, heavily used materials such as The Bluebook and the Texas Rules of Form, AV materials and items placed on reserve by Fort Worth resident professors.
+The collection includes only required course materials for current Fort Worth on-campus courses, heavily used materials such as The Bluebook and the Texas Rules of Form, AV materials, and other items placed on reserve by Fort Worth resident professors.
 Law library guests may use Reserve items by leaving their ID with the circulation clerk; it will be returned when the item is returned.
 The law library will manage course reserves in compliance with copyright law.

 Reshelving Books